grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/training_tutorial_AL_20.png

 The score tracking plot does exactly that - tracks scores.
 This is useful for seeing the overall trend of your models improvement.
 As is commonly the case, you may start to notice your scores make smaller and smaller changes as more labelled data are added to the model, eventually possibly leading to basically a flat line over multiple iterations.
-Although there aren't specific stopping criteria for Active Learning, having your scores converge in this way with no changes in performance as you add more data might be a good time to stop.
+Although there aren't specific stopping criteria for Active Learning, having your scores converge in this way, with no changes in performance as you add more data, might be a good time to stop.

 .. raw:: html